St Albans Certificate in Theology

 Introduction to Church History: a survey of 2000 years of Christian history, introducing major figures and movements, and touching on developments in liturgy, art, architecture, and music.

 SACT Optional Modules

-The remaining 40 credits are taken from the optional modules, which may not all run in any two year period; alternative modules may also be offered.
-See the website or Study Centre term brochure for the modules being offered each term.
+The remaining 40 credits are taken from the optional modules, which vary from term to term and offer an opportunity to explore and broaden students' theological study.
+See our course webpages or Study Centre term brochure for the modules being offered each term.
 Examples coming up are:

 Independent Project (20 credits)